github9175/JOS-operating-system/Lab1.md

 >At what point does the processor start executing 32-bit code?
 What exactly causes the switch from 16- to 32-bit mode?

-lgdt gdtdesc set up the Global Descriptor Table and cr0 is modified to turn on the protected mode.
+lgdt gdtdesc set up the Global Descriptor Table, and cr0 is modified to turn on the protected mode.

 >What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?